This buttermilk chicken sandwich is a reader favorite! the crispy, crunchy outside is why it’s a great fried chicken.

 - Preferred Toppings (lettuce, tomato, pickles, mustard, mayo, etc…)

-Rinse and pat and dry chicken breasts.
+If needed, pat dry the chicken breasts.
 Soak chicken breasts in buttermilk for about 30 minutes in fridge.